OpenSourceEconomics/lcm/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest an idea for lcm
+about: Suggest an idea for PyLCM
 title: "ENH:"
 labels: "enhancement"
 ---

 #### Is your feature request related to a problem?

-Provide a description of what the problem is, e.g. "I wish I could use lcm to do [...]".
+Provide a description of what the problem is, e.g. "I wish I could use PyLCM to do [...]".

 #### Describe the solution you'd like